PiBrewing/craftbeerpi4-documentation/master/development/example_sensor.md

              Property.Sensor("FermenterTemp",description="Select Fermenter Temp Sensor that you want to provide to TCP Server")])
 ```

-Once the properties have been defined, you need to initialize the sensor plugin.
+Once the properties have been defined, it is mandatory to initialize the sensor plugin.
 In this step, you should also define your variables for the properites with the `self.props.get("PROPERTY", DEFAULT_VALUE)` method.
 With `PROPERTY`, you specify / access the property, you specified in the `@parameters`section.
 If the property has not been defined, or the user has not entered a value in the sensor setup page, you can / should specify a default value in the function which is used if no value has been entered for this parameter.

 ```
 class iSpindle(CBPiSensor):